Can I send mail “from” a domain name I don't host with you?

-A system called DMARC allows receiving mail servers to easily check the SPF and DKIM details mentioned above.
+A system called DMARC allows receiving mail servers to easily check the SPF and DKIM details.
 If you receive a “bounce” mentioning “DMARC”, or saying that a message was “not accepted for policy reasons”, it often means that a script on your site is sending messages claiming to be “From” an address you don’t really own.

 This problem is particularly common with website contact form scripts.
-These sometimes try to send messages claiming to be “From” the address of the person filling out the form, which is always wrong.
+These sometimes try to send messages claiming to be “From” the address of the person filling out the form or another unrelated address, which is always wrong.

 For example, if your site has a “Contact Us” form, and a visitor fills it out using their own “firstname.lastname@example.org” AOL address, your script should not send a message to your Gmail address like this:

 From: Visitor <email@example.com> To: example.com Webmaster <firstname.lastname@example.org> Subject: Feedback form

 This won't work.
-Gmail will notice that your site is sending messages from an aol.com address, but they know you aren’t really aol.com, so they reject it as a “forgery”.
-(While it may be the case that your visitor really owns the address “firstname.lastname@example.org”, you don’t know if that’s actually true, and you can’t just take someone’s word for it on today’s Internet.
-And Gmail has no idea at all where you got the address from or why example.com is trying to send mail that claims it’s from AOL.)
+Gmail will notice that your site is sending messages from an aol.com address, but AOL will not say they authorized it, and it will be rejected as a “forgery”.
+(While it may be the case that your visitor really owns the address “email@example.com”, you don’t know if that’s actually true, and you can’t just take someone’s word for it on today’s Internet.
+AOL and Gmail have no idea where you got the address from or why example.com is trying to send mail that claims it’s from AOL.)

 Instead, make your script send email only from addresses ending with your own domain name, as in this example: